SpongePowered/Schematic-Specification/versions/schematic-1.md

 # Sponge Schematic Specification

-#### Version 1
+#### Version 1 Draft

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## Introduction

 This specification defines a format which describes a region of a [Minecraft](http://minecraft.net) world for the purpose of serialization and storage of the region to disk.
-It is designed in order to allow maximum cross-compatibility between platforms, versions, and various states of modding.
+It is designed in order to allow maximum cross-compatibility between platforms, versions, and various states of modification.

 ## Revision History

 Version | Date | Notes
 --- | --- | ---
-1 | 2016-MM-DD | Initial release of the specification

 ## Definitions

 ##### <a name="defBlockState"></a>Block State
 A Block State is an instance of a block type with a set of extra data used to further define the material.
 The additional data varies by block type and a complete listing of vanilla types is available [here](http://minecraft.gamepedia.com/Block_states).

+##### <a name="defResourceLocation"></a>Resource Location
+Resources identified by a Resource Location have an identifier string which is made up of two sections, the domain and the resource name, written as `domain:name`.
+If the domain is not specified then it is assumed to be `minecraft`.
+For example `planks` would identify the same resource as `minecraft:planks` as the `minecraft:` prefix is implicit.

 ## Specification

 ### Format

-The the structure described by this specification is persisted to disk using the [Named Binary Tag](http://minecraft.gamepedia.com/NBT_format) (NBT) format.
+The structure described by this specification is persisted to disk using the [Named Binary Tag](http://minecraft.gamepedia.com/NBT_format) (NBT) format.
 Before writing to disk the NBT data must be compressed using the [GZip](https://www.gnu.org/software/gzip/) data compression algorithm.

 All field names in the specification are **case sensitive**.